Paid Community Pricing: The Churn Math You Need

 $5 x 0.15 x 4.5 = $3.38 per visitor

 One real example: a fitness creator on Telegram charges $12/mo, has 433 members, and maintains 87% retention.
 That is $5,200 in monthly recurring revenue with a churn rate under 13%.
-At $5/mo with the same audience, the math says he would need 1,040 members to match that revenue — and with double the churn rate, maintaining that number would require constant acquisition.
+At $5/mo with the same audience, he would need 1,040 members to match that revenue — and with double the churn rate, maintaining that number would require constant acquisition.

 Flat Rate vs Tiered Pricing: Which Model Retains Members?